Top of site

-Safety and Disaster Prevention: Earthquakes
+Safety and Disaster Preparedness: Earthquakes

-Earthquake Measures
+Earthquake Countermeasures

 1. Earthquakes in Kyoto

-In terms of large-scale earthquakes, it is expected that the many fault lines in Kyoto Prefecture, such as the Hanaore fault and Nara basin Toen fault, will cause inland earthquakes.
-There is also a high probability of large damage occurring from a so-called Tonankai-Nankai earthquake predicted to take place at sea.
+In terms of large-scale earthquakes, it is expected that the many fault lines in Kyoto Prefecture, such as the Hanaore fault and Nara Basin Toen fault, will cause inland earthquakes.
+There is also a high probability of large damage occurring from a Tonankai-Nankai earthquake predicted to take place at sea.

-2. Earthquake Measures
+2. Earthquake Countermeasures

 The train or bus may stop suddenly.
 Hold on to a strap or rail.
 Follow the instructions of the crew.